 Table of Contents

-iWatermark Pro is the latest version of iWatermark for the Mac and Windows. iWatermark is the world’s No. 1 watermarking application for Mac, Windows, iPhone/iPad, and Android.
+iWatermark Pro is the original version of iWatermark for the Mac and Windows.
+There is now (10/21) a new iWatermark Pro 2 for Win 10, 11 and higher, click here for details and upgrade info. iWatermark is the world’s No. 1 watermarking application for Mac, Windows, iPhone/iPad, and Android.
 Stylishly copyright all your images with a visible digital watermark within minutes. iWatermark Pro is an essential tool for photographers and anyone with a digital camera, professionals or beginners.

 iWatermark is a specialized tool to watermark photographs.
 More efficient, faster, simpler and far less expensive to use than PhotoShop. iWatermark is exclusively designed for watermarking.

 iWatermark Pro was created by Mark Fleming and Julian Miller.
 Artwork by Michel Zamparo.

 Would you like to translate iWatermark Pro into your native language?
 Contact us.

 IMPORTANT: This manual is for Mac and Windows.
 Interface elements are almost exactly the same.

 OS Name & More Info Required Download Version Manual